sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(title: "hello")
 PostSerializer.to_hal(post)   # => {"title": "HELLO"}
 ```
 Notice that the object being serialized (`post` in the above example) is accessible inside the block by the `resource` method.
+The keyword argument `:embed_depth` may be specified to set a max allowed nesting depth for the corresponding attribute to be serialized.
+See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).

 ### ::link
 The `link` class method specifies a link to be added to the _\_links_ property.
 The first argument, `rel`, is required. `::link` must be called with either a second argument (`value`) or a block.